Sourodip2001/TerraWeek-Challenge/README.md

 Welcome to my **TerraWeek Challenge** repository!

 This repository documents my hands-on learning journey through **Terraform** and **Infrastructure as Code (IaC)**.
-Throughout this challenge, I explore Terraform concepts from the fundamentals to advanced production-ready cloud infrastructure on AWS.
+Throughout this challenge, I explore Terraform concepts from the fundamentals to advanced production-ready AWS infrastructure by building real-world projects.

-Each day contains practical examples, source code, notes, and documentation that reinforce real-world DevOps practices.
+Each day contains practical implementations, Terraform configurations, documentation, and screenshots that reinforce industry-standard DevOps practices.

 ---